Ask AI

 Output

-• Result (A piece of text): The first item from your list that successfully meets your specified condition.
-If no item matches the condition, this output will be empty.
+• Result: This will be the first item from your list that successfully meets the condition you provided.
+If no item in the list matches your condition, this output will be empty.
+The output will be a text representation of the found item.

 Execution Flow